-REL 275.
-Religion and Film Arts and Humanities Group 1 course This course uses major theories of religion in order to investigate religious themes and symbols in a number of contemporary films.
+This course uses major theories of religion in order to investigate religious themes and symbols in a number of contemporary films.
 In this course we use the screening of a dozen or so religiously evocative films in order to open up a discursive space within which we can think critically about ourselves and the time we live in.
-In order to do this, we look at the ways in which powerful religious themes have been dealt within the film.
-At times the religious themes addressed in moves are overt and tradition-specific while at other times they are covert and universal.
+In order to do this we look at the ways in which powerful religious themes have been dealt within film.
+At times the religious themes addressed in movies are overt and tradition-specific while at other times they are covert and universal.
 Throughout the course we interrogate filmic texts in order to understand the ways in which religious themes are dealt with through the cinematic medium.
 But we also allow the films to interrogate us!
 In this class we view the screening of the films as an opportunity for us to reflect upon the nature of religion as we try to come to a better understanding of its place within society and our own lives.
 The purpose of the course is twofold: first, students learn how to think critically about religion and its place as a social and cultural force in the contemporary world; second, they learn how to apply a critical attitude and critical tools to view films and other aspects of popular culture.